hanabi/hanabi.github.io/misc/Convention_Questions.md

 - For example, the following question is good:
   - /replay 12345 12<br />Level 11 game.
 Here, it is Alice's turn.
 It is also the Early Game and no 5 Stalls have been given yet.
 Thus, based on my understanding of the conventions, when Alice clues number 5 to Bob, it would just be a 5 Stall, because there is no other possible clues that Alice can give.
 Is this correct?
 (From: https://hanabi.github.io/docs/level_6/#5-stalls-intermediate-section)

-### 5) One Message
+### 5) Put Everything in One Message

-- Type out your entire question into one message.
+- Type out your entire question into a single message.

 ### Reasoning